32 Years After Being Released, Here’s Where ‘Stand And Deliver Cast’ Are Today

-Thirty years ago this year, “Stand and Deliver” was released to the masses and nobody could have predicted the explosive success of the movie.
+Thirty two years ago, “Stand and Deliver” was released to the masses and nobody could have predicted the explosive success of the movie.
 Cuban born Ramón Menéndez was passionate about finding real high school students in el barrio to play the parts.
 After a disastrous attempt at getting high school students to become instant stellar actors, someone suggested using existing Latino actors who had only been given the opportunity to play one-dimensional violent gang members on screen.

 This film gave Latin America some decent racial mirroring for one of the first times, and gave Latinos in Hollywood an opportunity to have range.
 Also, it gave us a go-to favorite movie you just expected to watch when you had a math sub.

 The resemblance between real life Jaime Escalante and Edward James Olmos was uncanny.Untitled.
 Digital Image.
 Latin Heat.
 2 October 2018.